canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ### Size, Limits and Expiration Time

-Now, let's create the `GetOrSetValueAsync` extension method.
+Now, let's create the `GetOrSetValueAsync()` extension method.
 It will check first if a key is in the cache.
 Otherwise, it will use a factory method to compute the value and store it on the cache.
 This method receives a custom `MemoryCacheEntryOptions` to overwrite the default values.

 **Make sure to use expiration times when storing items in cache**.

 You can choose between sliding and absolute expiration times:

-* `SlidingExpiration` will reset the expiration time every time an entry is used before it expires
+* `SlidingExpiration` resets the expiration time every time an entry is used before it expires
-* `AbsoluteExpirationRelativeToNow` will expire the entry after the given time, no matter how many times it's been used
+* `AbsoluteExpirationRelativeToNow` expires an entry after a fixed time period, no matter how many times it's been used
-* If you use both, the entry will expire when the first of the two times expire
+* If you use both, the entry expires when the first of the two times expire

 <figure>
 <img src="https://images.unsplash.com/photo-1591976711776-4a91184e0bf7?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop" alt="A child playing colorful videogames" />